 4. Demonstrate an understanding of human resource management, financial management, and quality control.

-5. Assess foodservices using a variety of evaluation tools, including total quality management, best practice, benchmarking and quality assurance processes.
+5. Assess foodservices using a variety of evaluation tools, including total quality management, best practice/Evidence Based Practice, benchmarking and quality assurance processes.